 Zululand is a region in the northeastern part of KwaZulu-Natal province, South Africa.
 Zulu culture fascinates me.
 The KwaZulu-Natal (aka Zululand) sits in the northeastern section of South Africa-near and including Durban.
 Ten to 12.5 million of them live there.
 Though cows are a big thing, their main staple is maize.
 I become acquainted with the Zulus on a recent trip to Africa.

 My digs, Thanda, a posh wildlife reserve, sits in the heart of it.
 Originally, the area was a composite of several cattle farms.
 Now it is owned by the Zulu king.
 He metes out land as he sees fit.
 Thanda’s biggest asset is its ever-smiling staff.
 After dinner, the group often entertains guests with Zulu songs and dances.

 My room is a villa with an indoor/outdoor shower, a huge dressing area, patio, large bedroom and bathroom.
 Birds take their daily baths in the private swimming pool.
 The view – a valley with a backdrop of the Lebombo Mountain Range – is jaw-dropping.

 But I have not come to spend time in the room.
 With the wind in my hair and the sun rising, it’s off to a morning game drive with ace tracker, Bheki Ngubane.
-He calls his seat atop the Range Rover front fender his office.
+He calls his seat atop the Land Rover front fender his office.

 Bheki’s partner is driver and talented wildlife photographer/guide, Christian Sperka.
 He shares tips about shooting photos, even with an iPhone.
 Both Ngubane and Sperka can spot animals from a mile away.
 They make our game drive educational and fun.